Jabulani-N/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 ## Task 7 - Update

+### This task will not pass the holberton checker unless your Task6 in the same repository does as well.

 `setname.update(othersetname)` adds contents of othersetname to setname.

 - also works on dicts.

 - - when used on dicts, it replaces any already present definitions in setname with waht othersetname says.

+## Task 8 - Simple Delete

+### This task will not pass the holberton checker unless your Task6 in the same repository does as well.

+`dictname.pop(key, returnsThisIfKeyNotFound)`